Zypperman/xiandan/Linear Algebra/LA06 LU Decomposition.md

 ### properties of the L and U matrix

 - Since L is composed of only add-row-matrices, it means that $|E| = |L| = 1$
   - proof: the determinant is just obtained from the diagonal since its a lower triangular, meaning only the first minor matters, and the first minor's determinant is recursively obtained as the product of the main diagonal.
-Since the main diagonal only has 1s, its determinant is 1.
+Since the main diagonal only has 1s, its determinant is 1. (but this is only true if the EROs used are not swap-row EROs.)

 - Since $|L|=1$, that means you can just use U to find the determinant of A since $|U| = |A|$
   - Once again, its just the product of the diagonal elements since its an upper triangular matrix.